StrangeRanger/customized-unix-terminal/docs/index.md

 set bg=dark
 ```

-### Without Vundle
+### Without Vundle Plugins

-These configurations modify some of the default vim settings to provide a better vim experience (at least that what I think).
-To set them, create `.vimrc` in your home directory and add the code below to it.
+Suppose you rather not use all the configurations provided by Vundle.
+In that case, you can just place the below configurations modify into your`.vimrc`, located at your home directory.
+These configurations simply change some of the default vim settings while leaving the rest as is.

 ```vim
 " Set's the default vim settings